On the Role of Chapman's Hydrostatic Solar Wind Mechanism in Parker's Hydrodynamic Solar Wind Model: Introduction

-On the other hand, the continuous acceleration of the solar wind to supersonic speeds, as described by Parker's hydrodynamic solar wind model \cite{ref6}, led to the surmise of a \textit{de Laval nozzle} type mechanism (Clauser \cite{ref14}, Parker \cite{ref15}) for the generation of flow acceleration in the latter model.
+On the other hand, the continuous acceleration of the solar wind to supersonic speeds, as described by Parker's hydrodynamic solar wind model \cite{ref6}, led to the surmise of a \textit{de Laval nozzle} type mechanism (Clauser \cite{ref14}, Parker \cite{ref15}) underlying the production of flow acceleration in the latter model.
 The effective de Laval nozzle associated with Parker's hydrodynamic solar wind model was also shown (Shivamoggi \cite{ref13}) to have a minimum cross-section area at the Parker sonic critical point (\(r = r_*\)), as expected.

-Near the coronal base (\(r \ll r_*\)), Parker's steady solar wind solution \cite{ref6} reduces as, expected, to Chapman's hydrostatic solar wind solution \cite{ref4}.
-However, the numerical calculations of Lamers and Casinelli \cite{ref5} showed that the density profiles given by Chapman's hydrostatic model \cite{ref4} are almost identical to those given by Parker's hydrodynamic model \cite{ref6} (corresponding to the same temperature) in the \textit{whole} subcritical region (\(r < r_*\)).
-The purpose of this paper is therefore to investigate the \textit{global} role of Chapman's hydrostatic solar wind mechanism \cite{ref4} in Parker's hydrodynamic solar wind model \cite{ref6}.
-This is accomplished by using the de Laval nozzle analogy (Clauser \cite{ref14}, Parker \cite{ref15}) for the generation of flow acceleration in Parker's hydrodynamic solar wind model \cite{ref6}.
-The robustness of this development is confirmed by considering both \tit{isothermal} gas and \tit{polytropic} gas models (Holzer and Axford \cite{Holzer16}, Parker \cite{ref16}, Shivamoggi and Pohl \cite{ref18}) as well as an n-dimensional ($n=$ 1, 2, 3) underlying space for the solar wind.
+Near the coronal base (\(r \ll r_*\)), Parker's steady solar wind solution \cite{ref6} reduces, as expected, to Chapman's hydrostatic solar wind solution \cite{ref4}.
+On the other hand, the numerical calculations of Lamers and Casinelli \cite{ref5} showed that the radial density profiles given by Chapman's hydrostatic force balance condition \cite{ref4} are almost identical to those given by Parker's hydrodynamic model \cite{ref6} (corresponding to the same temperature) in the \textit{whole} subcritical region (\(r < r_*\)).
+The purpose of this paper is therefore to investigate the role of Chapman's hydrostatic solar wind mechanism \cite{ref4} in Parker's hydrodynamic solar wind model \cite{ref6}.
+This is accomplished by invoking the de Laval nozzle analogy (Clauser \cite{ref14}, Parker \cite{ref15}) underlying the production of flow acceleration in Parker's hydrodynamic solar wind model \cite{ref6}.
+The robustness of this development is confirmed by considering both \tit{isothermal} gas and \tit{polytropic} gas models (Holzer and Axford \cite{Holzer16}, Parker \cite{ref16}, Shivamoggi and Pohl \cite{ref18}) as well as an n-dimensional ($n=$ 1, 2, 3) underlying space for the solar wind (Parker \cite{ref6}).\footnote{Consideration of the physics in an n-dimensional space in order to obtain insights into the corresponding physics in three-dimensional space is ubiquitous in theoretical physics.
+Such an approach goes back to Kaluza \cite{Kaluza}, who generalized Einstein's general relativity from four-dimensional space-time to five-dimensional space-time and determined the connections between electromagnetism and gravitation.
+Considerations of the turbulence dynamics in fluids in the hyperspace with $n>3$ (Kraichnan \cite{Kraichnan}, Shivamoggi \cite{Shivamoggi23}) provided similar insights into the corresponding dynamics in the three-dimensional space.}